History of Christianity in Iceland: First Christians (c. 795 – c. 1000)

 Irish monks voyaging in their small boats known as currachs seem to have been the first settlers to reach Iceland.
 For instance, Dicuil in his De Mensura Orbis Terrae ("Of the Dimensions of the World") writes of Irish hermits who spent, in 795, six months on an otherwise uninhabited island where the nights were so bright "not only at the time of the summer solstice, but for several days before and after" that a man could pick "lice from his shirt".
 The Íslendingabók ("The Book of the Icelanders") makes mention of Christians known as papar or fathers who had already settled in Iceland by the time the first Norse settlers arrived.
 They departed from the island leaving behind "Irish books, bells, croziers, and lots of other things" at the arrival of the new colonists.

 The first Scandinavians reached Iceland in the middle of the 9th century, but its systematic colonization started in the early 870s.
 Although Christian individuals must have been among those who settled in Iceland, because many colonists arrived from Ireland, England or Scotland, the majority of the settlers were pagans.
-The latter remained strictly adhered to the cult of Odin, Thor and the other gods of the Nordic pantheon.
+The latter remained strictly adhered to the cult of Odin, Thor and the other gods of Old Nordic religion.
 Paganism even strengthened following the establishment of the national assembly or Alþingi in 930 which gave rise to a process of unification among the Icelanders.
-The assembly was composed of chieftains or goðar who had a leading role in the pagann cults.
+The assembly was composed of chieftains or goðar who had a leading role in the pagan cults.

 Christian missionaries started to visit Iceland in the last decades of the 10th century.
-A German missionary bishop, Friedrich who arrived in 981 was the first among them.
-He was forced to depart from the island in 986 after his Icelandic aide, Thorvald Konradsson, had murdered two men in a battle.
+A German missionary bishop, Friedrich (Friðrekr) who arrived in 981 was the first among them.
+He was forced to depart from the island in 986 after his Icelandic aide, Thorvald Kodransson, had murdered two men in a battle.
 Next the Icelandic Stefnir Thorgilsson arrived, who had been dispatched with this mission by Olaf Tryggvason, king of Norway (r.
 997–1000).
 He was expelled from the country after he had destroyed pagan sanctuaries.
 Likewise, the next missionary sent to Iceland by the king, the German or Flemish Thangbrand, was forced to leave around 999 because he had murdered some of those who opposed his mission.
 He reported to the king "that it was beyond all expectation that Christianity might yet be accepted" in Iceland, although he had succeeded in converting many chieftains.
 On hearing this, King Olaf decided to have all pagan Icelanders who were staying in Norway captured and to forbid all Icelanders from Norwegian ports.
 Since Norway was Iceland's main trading partner, Icelanders needed to maintain the peace.
 Accordingly, two Christian chieftains who were related to King Olaf, Gissur Teitsson and Hjalti Skeggjason, were sent to Norway.
 They promised the monarch that they would be making every effort to convert the whole island.
 In response, King Olaf released his hostages, many of whom were related to pagan Icelandic chieftains.